hyperledger-cacti/cacti/packages/cactus-plugin-odap-hermes/README.md

   - A Hyperledger Fabric API client on URL: http://localhost:8045
   - A Hyperledger Besu API client on URL: http://localhost:8046
   - An IPFS API client on URL: http://localhost:8047
-  - The local databases configuration provided in the file [knex.config.ts](https://github.com/hyperledger/cactus/blob/main/packages/cactus-plugin-odap-hermes/src/test/typescript/knex.config.ts) (if running locally both gateways will use the same database file so it is not advised to leave it as the default if that is the case)
+  - The local databases configuration provided in the file [knex.config.ts](https://github.com/hyperledger/cactus/blob/main/packages/cactus-plugin-odap-hermes/src/test/typescript/knex.config.ts)

 Then the ODAP gateways should be created as follows: